GSA/jobs_api/README.md

 [![Code Climate](https://codeclimate.com/github/GSA/jobs_api/badges/gpa.svg)](https://codeclimate.com/github/GSA/jobs_api)
 [![Test Coverage](https://codeclimate.com/github/GSA/jobs_api/badges/coverage.svg)](https://codeclimate.com/github/GSA/jobs_api)

+**NOTE:** USAJobs now provides a direct API for retrieving job postings with the U.S. federal government.
+Please leverage that API for any new projects: https://developer.usajobs.gov/

+The API in this repo is primarily for use by Search.gov.

-The server code that runs the DigitalGov Search [Jobs API](http://search.gov/developer/jobs.html) is here on Github.
+The server code that runs the Search.gov [Jobs API](http://search.gov/developer/jobs.html) is here on Github.
 If you're a Ruby developer, keep reading.
 Fork this repo to add features (such as additional datasets) or fix bugs.

 The documentation on request parameters and response format is on the [API developer page](http://search.gov/developer/jobs.html).
 This README just covers software development of the API service itself.